lammps/lammps/doc/src/pair_list.rst

 """""""""""

 Style *list* computes interactions between explicitly listed pairs of atoms with the option to select functional form and parameters for each individual pair.
 Because the parameters are set in the list file, the pair_coeff command has no parameters (but still needs to be provided).
-The *check* and *nocheck* keywords enable/disable a test that checks whether all listed bonds were present and computed.
+The *check* and *nocheck* keywords enable/disable tests that checks whether all listed pairs of atom IDs were present and the interactions computed.
+If *nocheck* is set and either atom ID is not present, the interaction is skipped.

 This pair style can be thought of as a hybrid between bonded, non-bonded, and restraint interactions.
 It will typically be used as an additional interaction within the *hybrid/overlay* pair style.
 It currently supports three interaction styles: a 12-6 Lennard-Jones, a Morse and a harmonic potential.